 In the US, there are around 120 million landlines, and many of those belong to businesses.
-Even with the increasing popularity of messaging, these landlines are kept busy with the 40% of consumers who prefer to speak to business representatives.
+Even with the increasing popularity of messaging, these landlines are kept busy with the 50% of consumers who use the phone to speak to business representatives.
 Loyal customers often have their favorite business’s landline numbers programmed into their phones—which makes it even more important to give consumers text to landline capabilities.

 A streamlined, omnichannel customer service experience is expected by 37% of consumers already.
 When you empower consumers to contact you in multiple ways with the same number, it becomes more likely that they will communicate with you when a question arises.
 By providing a single number that consumers can both call and text, they can choose which method they prefer at the moment.

 While text to landline capabilities sound like a great idea, you probably have some questions—can you text a landline, anyway?
 (Yes!)
 Does voice service remain uninterrupted throughout the process?
 (Yes!)
 Read on to learn how text to landline messaging works, what to expect afterwards, and more.

 What is the technology that allows us to text enable a landline?

 Every phone number has a service profile identifier, or an SPID.
 For landline, toll free, and VoIP numbers, this SPID can be released and then assigned to a business text platform.
 Once the SPID is assigned to a business text platform, the number can then send and receive SMS messages.

 Both during and after the text-enabling process, voice services remain intact and continue to go through the business’s existing voice provider.

 Which phone numbers can be text enabled?

 Landlines, toll-free, and most VoIP numbers can be text enabled.
 Mobile numbers won’t work since mobile carriers don’t allow SMS capabilities to be split from voice capabilities.